 Implementation of a solid waste management authority for the existing Planning Unit will require the enactment of state enabling legislation to create and empower the authority.
 Before the legislation can be enacted, local or regional consensus will need to be established to provide the basis for enactment.
-Considering the County's schedule to conduct the feasibility study for the regional solid waste management authority, it will take at least until the end of 2010 to develop the necessary local and regional consensus.
-Using this assumption, the enabling legislation for either the local or the regional solid waste management authority can be enacted during the 2011 legislative session.
+As noted previously, after completion of the County's feasibility study, no consensus to develop the regional SWMA has emerged.
+Assuming such an effort could be reinvigorated, it will take at least until the end of 2014 to develop the necessary local and regional consensus.
+Using this assumption, the enabling legislation for either the local or the regional solid waste management authority can be enacted during the 2015 legislative session.
 Once established in Public Authorities law, it is assumed that at least 3 months will be required to have the authority formally established through the appointment of its board of directors, and at least another 3 months will be required to hire executive and administrative staff necessary to begin functional operation.
-Under the most optimistic assumption, either the local or regional authority could be functionally operating by January 2012, although it will be more realistic to assume that its functional operations of a local or regional solid waste management authority could begin in mid 2012.
+Under the most optimistic assumption, either the local or regional authority could be functionally operating by January 2016, although it will be more realistic to assume that its functional operations of a local or regional solid waste management authority could begin in mid 2016.